 Don’t be tempted to compare yourself with other parents.
 Just because you see friends or family members thriving as stay-at-home parents doesn’t always mean it’s the right decision for you and your family.
 Also, remember that social media offers an incomplete or skewed view of other families’ lives, and perfect families just don’t exist.

-No matter what you choose to do, you may have people around you who have different opinions on what’s right.
+No matter what you choose, you may have people around you who have different opinions on what’s right.
 Trust yourself, make your own choices, and try not to worry about what other people are saying or doing.

 It’s important to keep in mind that your relationships and social life will evolve alongside your family life, so it could take time to find your stride as things continue to change around you.

-As a stay-at-home parent, you can be more hands-on with your kids’ activities, learning, and screen time, although keeping one or more kids occupied and engaged all day, every day, can be time-consuming and feel draining.
+As a stay-at-home parent, you can be more hands-on with your kids’ activities, learning, and screen time, although keeping one or more kids occupied and engaged every day can be time-consuming and feel draining.

-On the other hand, if you’re concerned about socializing your children without daycare in the mix, you should research local parks and recreation centers, meet-up groups, and other ways to get out and socialize in your community.
+On the other hand, if you’re concerned about socializing your children without daycare in the mix, you could research local parks and recreation centers, meet-up groups, and other ways to socialize in your community.

 More to explore